kanghaol/Movie-Recommendation-System/README.md

 🧠AI-powered movie recommender that personalizes suggestions based on user taste.

 Run with Docker by running 'docker compose up' in the root folder.
-Then it will be on localhost port 3000
+Then it will be on localhost port 3000.<br>

 P.S.
-You will need an api key from TMDB to fetch movie posters
+You will need an api key from TMDB to fetch movie posters.

 ## 🎬 Demo